lalalilo/techdebt/README.md

 It helps you to easily write a small script that computes metrics representing your technical debt.
 A good idea would be to run this script during continuous integration so that it updates a technical debt dashboard or Slack channel.

-### Simple example: display the count of todos in Slack
+### Simple example: display the todo comments in Slack

 ```javascript
 const techdebt = require('techdebt')